ywen407/books-futures-explained/src/2_waker_context.md

 ## Understanding the `Waker`

-One of the most confusing things we encounter when implementing our own `Futures` is how we implement a `Waker` .
+One of the most confusing things we encounter when implementing our own `Future`s is how we implement a `Waker` .
 Creating a `Waker` involves creating a `vtable` which allows us to use dynamic dispatch to call methods on a _type erased_ trait object we construct our selves.

 >If you want to know more about dynamic dispatch in Rust I can recommend an article written by Adam Schwalm called [Exploring Dynamic Dispatch in Rust](https://alschwalm.com/blog/static/2017/03/07/exploring-dynamic-dispatch-in-rust/).

 Let's explain this a bit more in detail.